Why Receivables Returns Matter to Investors

 Receivable Turns Calculation

-Let's look at an example.
-I've built a table at the bottom of this page that will provide you with the numbers you need for a fictional company, H.F.
+Take a look at an example.
+The table at the bottom of this page will provide you with the numbers you need for a fictional company, H.F.
 Beverages.

 An Example of Calculating Receivable Turns

-Plug the two numbers into the receivable turn formula.
+Now plug the two numbers into the receivable turn formula:

 Credit Sales of $15,608,300 ÷ Average Receivables = $1,180,893

-This means the company is doing a good job managing its accounts receivable because customers aren't exceeding the 30 day policy.
-Had the answer been greater than 30, you would have been wise to try to find out why there were so many late payments, which could be a sign of trouble.
-(Keep in mind you will need to read through the company's reports to find out what its collection deadline is.
-Not all companies require their customers to pay within 30 days).
+This means the company is doing a good job managing its accounts receivable because customers aren't exceeding the 30-day policy.
+Had the answer been greater than 30, you would have been wise to try to find out why there were so many late-paying customers, which could be a sign of trouble.

 Sample Receivable Turns Calculation Data